You are viewing a pre-production site.

 One moment please.

-You will need to refund the CPF principal amount withdrawn plus the accrued interest ("P+I").
+If you are selling your property, you will need to refund the CPF principal amount withdrawn plus the accrued interest ("P+I").

 If you have reached 55 and have pledged the property to make up your retirement sum, you will need to refund the pledged amount on top of the P+I. The amount refunded will be used to top up your Retirement Account, up to your Full Retirement Sum.
 After this, any balance housing refunds will be paid to you in cash.